zorael/kameloso/README.md

 If SSL flat doesn't work at all, you may simply be missing the necessary libraries.
 Download and install **OpenSSL** from [here](https://slproweb.com/products/Win32OpenSSL.html), and opt to install to system directories when asked.

 Even with SSL working, you may see errors of *"Peer certificates cannot be authenticated with given CA certificates"*.
 If this happens, download this [`cacert.pem`](https://curl.haxx.se/ca/cacert.pem) file, place it somewhere reasonable, and edit your configuration file to point to it; `caBundleFile` under `[Connection]`.

-## macOS/Linux/other Posix

-If the Pipeline plugin's FIFO file is removed while the program is running, it will hang when trying to exit, requiring manual interruption with Ctrl+C. This is a tricky problem to solve as it requires figuring out how to do non-blocking reads.
-Help wanted.

 # Roadmap